-As of September 12, 2021 all theater ticket holders must show proof of full vaccination against COVID-19 or a negative PCR COVID-19 test within 72 hours of a performance or class at the Pump House.
+As of September 12, 2021 all theater ticket holders (ages 5 and above) must show proof of full vaccination against COVID-19 or a negative PCR COVID-19 test within 72 hours of a performance or class at the Pump House.

 Our theater was dark for 16 months and we want to do everything in our power to avoid a shut-down like that ever again.
 We owe it to our patrons, staff and community to offer the safest environment possible to continue experiencing the performing arts.
 Theater performances will be sold to a reduced capacity with assigned seating.
 Masks are required for all tickets holders regardless of vaccination status.

 The following are acceptable as proof of vaccination:

 - A physical vaccination card (which includes the name of the person vaccinated, type of vaccine and date of last dose administered), or

 - A photo of the attendee’s vaccine card stored on a phone or electronic device, or

 - Documentation of vaccination from a healthcare provider electronic health record or state Immunization Information System record.